13 ways to make your home smell nice – innovative methods to banish odors and add fragrances

 Baking cookies is the most famous way realtors make a house smell good, filling rooms with a sweet, vanilla scent that instantly makes a house feel like a home.

 'Usually, I bake cookies or simmer spices in water on the stovetop because, as a real estate agent, I know the importance of calming aromas in assisting with home sales.
-You can accomplish the same thing at home using your preferred herbs and spices, and I guarantee it will work,' explains realtor Shaun Martin
+You can accomplish the same thing at home using your preferred herbs and spices, and I guarantee it will work,' explains realtor Shaun Martin.

 The secret to successful home fragrancing lies not in overwhelming the space with strong, singular scents but in subtly layering carefully selected aromas for a sophisticated, fragrant space.

 Lola Houlton is a news writer for Homes & Gardens.
-She has been writing content for Future PLC for the past five years, in particular Homes & Gardens, Real Homes and GardeningEtc.
-She writes on a broad range of subjects, including recipe articles, reviewing products, writing ‘how to’ and ‘when to’ articles.
-Lola now writes about everything from organization through to house plants.
-Lola is a graduate student, who completed her degree in Psychology at the University of Sussex.
+She has been writing content for Future PLC for the past six years, in particular Homes & Gardens, Real Homes and GardeningEtc.
+She writes on a broad range of subjects, including practical household advice, recipe articles, and product reviews, working closely with experts in their fields to cover everything from heating to home organization through to house plants.
+Lola is a graduate, who completed her degree in Psychology at the University of Sussex.
 She has also spent some time working at the BBC.